leyuwei/Stupid_Parallel_Simulation/README.md

 ```
 4. tell me what is #p.1# and #p.2#. (type in 0,1,2,3,4,5,6,7 for #p.1#)
 5. tell me how much parallel simulations you want to run at the same time.
+6. ask me to collect the output data for you automatically, if your codes have some output results.
-6. start and hand over to me.
+7. start and hand it over to me.
 (I'll handle everything for you then!)

 ## What is Configuration File?
 If your project directory is `test`, the configuration file should exist in the same directory where you run this script.